Academic Staff, SOAS South Asia Institute

 Richard's doctoral thesis (SOAS 2005) looked at the historical development of forest management in the Indian Himalayas and how nomadic herders responded to changes in the systems of property rights governing access to pasture.
 In 2014 he returned to the site of his doctoral fieldwork to update the story of agrarian change and document the processes, institutions and forms of identity that shape access to education, government services and labour markets in Himachal Pradesh.
 Away from the grazing pastures of the Himalayas, Richard's research has taken him to the subterranean basement levels of the British Library tracing colonial scientific records and around the U.K. looking at British identity and history for the Museums, Libraries and Archives Council.

-Since October 2017 Richard has been the Programme Manager for the Global Research Network on Parliaments and People: http:// parliaments4people.com/
+Since October 2017 Richard has been an integral member of the Global Research Network on Parliaments and People: http:// parliaments4people.com/

-Shah, Alpa and Lerche, Jens and Axelby, Richard and Denbabaali, D. and Donegan, B. and Raj, J. and Thakur, Vineet (2017) Ground Down by Growth: Inequality in 21st century India.
+Shah, Alpa and Lerche, Jens and Axelby, Richard and Denbabaali, D. and Donegan, B. and Raj, Jayaseelan and Thakur, Vikramaditya (2017) Ground Down by Growth: Inequality in 21st century India.
 London: Pluto.

 Crewe, Emma and Axelby, Richard (2012) Anthropology and Development: Culture, Morality and Politics in a Globalised World.
 Cambridge: Cambridge University Press.

 Axelby, Richard (2016) '‘Who Has the Stick Has the Buffalo’: Processes of Inclusion and Exclusion on a Pasture in the Indian Himalayas'.
-South Asia Multidisciplinary Academic Journal 13.
+South Asia Multidisciplinary Academic Journal, (13), pp 1-16.

 Axelby, Richard (2015) 'Hermit Village or Zomian Republic?
-An update on the political socio-economy of a remote Himalayan community.
-European Bulletin of Himalayan Research, 46: 35-61'.
-European Bulletin of Himalayan Research, (46), pp 35-61.
+An update on the political socio-economy of a remote Himalayan community'.
+European Bulletin of Himalayan research, (46), pp 35-61.

 Axelby, Richard (2008) 'Calcutta Botanic Garden and the colonial re-ordering of